pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 (4): u1, u2, u3 have units of Ang^-1, dE has units of meV.

 =========================================
-Draft design of the replacement for **data_sqw_dnd_block** (currentl implementation of the image), based on generic projection transformation and the methods, necessary to implement generic cut procedure.:
+Draft design of the replacement for **data_sqw_dnd_block** (current implementation of the image), based on generic projection transformation and the methods, necessary to implement generic cut procedure.:

 Image block ( **data_sqw_dnd_block**) consists of 1) an **axes_block** class, defining image binning ranges and coordinates axes used in plotting, 2) a particular instance of **aProjection** class defining the transformation from Crystal Cartesian coordinate system of the **PixelData** class into Image coordinate system (e.g. hkl-dE coordinates for rectilinear projection) and back and 3) *signal*, *error* and *npix* arrays, having the dimensions defined by the **axes_block** and containing information about the pixels, contributed into appropriate bins of the **axes_block**.